-In most cases, a roundworm infection doesn't cause any noticeable symptoms.
+A roundworm infection does not usually cause any noticeable symptoms.

-- Early-phase symptoms – these are caused by the larvae (newly-hatched worms) moving from the small intestine to the lungs.
-It's unclear why some people develop these symptoms while others don't.
+- early-phase symptoms – caused by the larvae (newly-hatched worms) moving from the small intestine to the lungs; it's unclear why some people develop these symptoms while others do not

-- Late-phase symptoms – these are caused by adult worms living in the intestine.
-The worms can't reproduce inside you.
-There will only be as many worms as the eggs you first ingested (see causes of roundworm infection for more details about the life cycle of the roundworm).
+- late-phase symptoms – caused by adult worms living in the intestine; the worms cannot reproduce inside you - there will only be as many worms as the eggs you first ingested (see causes of roundworm infection for more details about the life cycle of the roundworm)

 The early-phase symptoms of a roundworm infection only affect a small proportion of people and are rare in the UK.

-Symptoms usually begin 4-16 days after swallowing the eggs and last up to three weeks.
+Symptoms usually begin 4 to 16 days after swallowing the eggs and last up to 3 weeks.
 They include:

 The late-phase symptoms of a roundworm infection are even rarer in the UK, particularly in adults.
 If there are a lot of mature worms in the intestine, they can cause blockages.
-This won't occur before six weeks after the eggs have been swallowed.
+This will not happen before 6 weeks after the eggs have been swallowed.

 - nausea and vomiting

-- diarrhoea (you may also notice blood in your stools)
+- diarrhoea (you may also notice blood in your poo)

 However, most people have no symptoms.

-If your intestines are blocked due to a large number of worms, you will probably experience vomiting and severe abdominal pain.
+If your intestines are blocked by a large number of worms, you'll probably vomit and have severe abdominal pain.